 The planning department engages with various stakeholders who are interested in housing development, commercial development and industrial development.
 It is a function of the department to identify suitable land for the various uses and to ensure also that integrated human settlement happens.
 The department has developed and finalized the Spatial Development Framework with which the municipality is using to identify and stimulate development and managing of land use in the municipality.
 Land Use Management scheme due for review as it has some short comings.
-The unit has drafted CBD revitalization plan, which is currently out for comments.
+The unit has draft CBD revitalization plan, which will be tabled to Council for adoption.
 It has started with the implementation of SPLUMA, by-law is developed and gazetted and Planning Tribunal has been established and gazetted.
 The Section consists of the following sub-sections:

-- Land Administration
+- o Land Administration

 - Property Administration

-- Land Use; and
+- o Land Use; and

 - Building Control Section